Exact large $N$ expansion of mass deformed ABJM theory on squashed sphere: Introduction

 An interesting fact is that in all the known results discussed above which were obtained from the Fermi gas formalism, the all order $1/N$ perturbative expansion has the following form of the Airy function

+(The first equality is up to the non-perturbative corrections in $1/N$ to the free energy $-\log Z^{\mathrm{ABJM}}(N)$.)
 This function is characterized by only three parameters $A$, $B$ and $C$.
 Hence, it would be natural to assume that the exact $1/N$ perturbative expansion of the ABJM matrix model with general parameters $\left(k,b,m_{1,2,3}\right)$ keeps the Airy function form \eqref{eq:AiryForm}.
 Based on this assumption, together with the symmetry of the three mass parameters and the analysis in the supegravity including the higher-derivative corrections \cite{Bobev:2021oku}, the expressions for the two parameters $B$ and $C$ for generic values of $\left(k,b,m_{1,2,3}\right)$ were proposed as \eqref{eq:BC-ABJM} \cite{Bobev:2022jte,Hristov:2022lcw,Bobev:2022eus}, which are consistent with the previous results in such as \cite{Nosaka:2015iiw,Chester:2021gdw}.
 We will review this proposal in section \ref{subsec:LargeN-Airy}.

 Although the conjecture provides the exact $1/N$ perturbative expansion, there are still several unsatisfactory points.
 First, the expression for $A$ has not been proposed for generic values of $\left(k,b,m_{1,2,3}\right)$ in a consistent manner with the known result for $b^2=3$ \cite{Hatsuda:2016uqa}.
 Note that although $A$ gives only an $N$ independent overall factor of the partition function, it affects the observables obtained by taking derivatives of the partition function with respect to the deformation parameters $b$ and $m_{1,2,3}$.
 The contribution from $A$ is indeed crucial, for example, in the study of the OPE coefficients \cite{Agmon:2017xes,Binder:2018yvd,Binder:2019mpb,Chester:2020jay,Chester:2021gdw}.
 Second, the conjecture has not been proved yet.
-In particular, there are no reason from the field theory side why the all of the coefficients of the $1/N$ expansion depends on $(k,b,m_I)$ only through the three parameters $A,B,C$ and are further fixed by the Airy function \eqref{eq:AiryForm}.\footnote{ See \cite{Dabholkar:2014wpa,Caputa:2018asc} for several attempts to understand the appearance of the Airy function from the gravity side. }
+In particular, there is no reason from the field theory side why the all of the coefficients of the $1/N$ expansion depend on $(k,b,m_I)$ only through the three parameters $A,B,C$ and are further fixed by the Airy function \eqref{eq:AiryForm}.\footnote{ See \cite{Dabholkar:2014wpa,Caputa:2018asc} for several attempts to understand the appearance of the Airy function from the gravity side. }

 In order to improve this situation, in this paper we rigorously obtain the all order $1/N$ perturbative expansion of the $S_{b}^{3}$ partition function of the ABJM theory with two free parameters including the squashing parameter $b$ by applying the Fermi gas formalism.
 More concretely, we restrict the parameters to $(k,b,m_1,m_2,m_3)=(1,b,\zeta-m_{b},\zeta+m_{b},0)$ with two free parameters $\left(b,\zeta\right)$, where $m_{b}$ is defined in \eqref{eq:Mass-FGF}.
 With these two free parameters we confirm that the exact $1/N$ perturbative expansion has the Airy form \eqref{eq:zADHMpert}, with $A,B,C$ given as \eqref{eq:ABC-FGF}.
 Our results for $B$ and $C$ corroborate the previous conjecture \eqref{eq:BC-ABJM} for the above parameter region.
 Furthermore, we obtain $A$, which is a new result and consistent with the known result for $(k,b,m_{1,2,3})=(1,\sqrt{3},0)$ \cite{Hatsuda:2016uqa}.